Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 That's right.

-I mean, uh we are the first people to say we love men here, and that's because we follow the model that the early feminists did, which was to see men and women as complimentary and not in conflict, and to see our unborn children as complimentary, and our rights are completely meshed in theirs and not in conflict.
+And that's because we follow the model that the early feminists did, which was to see men and women as complementary and not in conflict, and to see our unborn children as complementary, and our rights are completely enmeshed in theirs and not in conflict.

-I mean, anyone would think that um when Michelle Bachman now takes to the floor that uh a strong woman, if you didn't know who she was, you'd say she's gonna stand up there and talk about abortion rights are so vital uh with the implication that somehow their children her ch you know, children and men are a speed bump to her success.
+I mean, anyone would think that when Michelle Bachman now takes to the floor, that a strong woman, if you didn't know who she was, you'd say she's going to stand up there and talk about abortion rights are so vital with the implication that somehow her children and men are a speed bump to her success.

 But no, what is so compelling with this new model of feminism is that it is inclusive.

-It takes the people that are so important in our lives and includes them and brings everybody along and doesn't uh push people off to the margins, because you really can't build your rights on the broken rights of other human beings.
+It takes the people that are so important in our lives and includes them and brings everybody along and doesn't push people off to the margins because you really can't build your rights on the broken rights of other human beings.

 And that's a model of love, really, that is attractive that people can follow.

-And there's there's there's money and activism and real consequences to that model that we're very proud of.
+And there's money and activism and real consequences to that model that we're very proud of.

-Marjorie Danon Felser is here, president of the Susan B. Anthony list.
+Marjorie Dannen-Felser is here, president of the Susan B. Anthony List.

 Let's go to the name, shall we, Marjorie?